Last Updated on December 20, 2022

 Finding the right workers in an international pool can be challenging and a great staffing agency will have insider intel that you won’t be able to find on the average LinkedIn profile.
 As of 2020, the global staffing revenue was at about 497bn USD and 144.5bn USD in the U.S. alone.

 With these numbers continuing to grow (and only a slight dip from the COVID-19 pandemic) it’s safe to conclude that this is a solid industry to enter at this time.

 As long as companies exist they will need employees.
-Staffing agencies will continue to bridge this gap and make the life of workers and recruiters much easier.
-Talent pools like Linkedin and Indeed are not specific enough and lose quality with advantages in their quantity of workers.
+Staffing firms will continue to bridge this gap and make the life of workers and recruiters much easier.
+Talent pools like LinkedIn and Indeed are not specific enough and lose quality with advantages in their quantity of workers.

 If you want to start your own business in this field all you need to do is keep track of the steps above.
-Be aware of the legal requirements and get some insurance to keep you and your staff safe.
+Be aware of the legal requirements for staffing agencies and get some insurance to keep you and your staff safe.